bem/bem-components/common.blocks/radio-group/radio-group.en.md

 #### `focused`

-A `radio-group_focused` modifier is automaticly toggles when one of the block elements is in focus.
+`radio-group_focused` modifier is automaticly seted when one of the block elements is in focus.
 For example, on mouse click or by `Tab` key press.

 Available for all block themes.